 Nobuharu served the Takeda clan from the era of Takeda Nobutora.
 He was a member of the Mukawa group who allocated and controlled the northern part of the Koma District in Kai Province.

 Nobuharu participated in an attack on Unnokuchi Castle (located in the Minami-Saku District of Shinano Province) that was the first battle for Takeda Harunobu (later known as Takeda Shingen), and achieved the merit of killing the enemy commander, Hiraga Genshin.
 In 1541, he had a role in the plan by Shingen to oust Shingen’s father, Nobutora.

-Thereafter, Nobuharu made further contributions to attacks on Shinano by Shingen so, in 1559, his corps was increased to 120 mounted soldiers and he was appointed to serve in the group of elders from families of retainers serving for successive generations.
+Thereafter, Nobuharu made further contributions to attacks on Shinano by Shingen so, in 1559, his battalion was increased to 120 mounted soldiers and he was appointed to serve in the group of hereditary chief retainers.
 In 1561, at the Battle of Kawanakajima, he was assigned to lead a detached unit to attack the Uesugi army from behind.
 In 1562, Nobuharu was permitted to use the name of Mino-no-kami after the retirement of Hara Toratane who last used the name.
 He then used the name of Baba Mino-no-kami Nobuharu.

 After the death of Shingen in the fourth month of 1573, Nobuharu joined Yamagata Masakage as leaders of the senior retainers to assist Takeda Katsuyori, but similar to Masakage, was alienated by Katsuyori.
 In the fifth month of 1575, at the Battle of Nagashino, Nobuharu and Masakage advised the forces retreat, but were disregarded, while other options were rejected by close retainers of Katsuyori.
 The foregoing, however, is not based on authoritative sources, and may have been fabricated in a later period.